cavaunpeu/willwolf.io-source/content/articles/minimizing_the_negative_log_likelihood_in_english.md

 Once fluid with "scikit-learn fit and predict," I turned to statistics.
 I was always aware that the two were related, yet figured them ultimately parallel sub-fields of my job.
 With the former, I build classification models; with the latter, I infer signup counts with the Poisson distribution and MCMC — right?

 Before long, I dove deeper into machine learning — reading textbooks, papers and source code and writing this blog.
-Therein, I began to come across *terms I didn't understand used to describe the things that I did.* "I understand what the categorical cross-entropy loss is, what it does and how it's defined," for example.

-_**"Why are you calling it the negative log-likelihood?"**_
+Therein, I began to come across *terms I didn't understand used to describe the things that I did.* "I understand what the categorical cross-entropy loss is, what it does and how it's defined," for example: _**"why are you calling it the negative log-likelihood?"**_

 Marginally wiser, I now know two truths about the above: